 FOD is an important quality control and safety concept that refers to loose objects and small debris that have the potential to cause damage and injury in work environments.
-The term “FOD” is mainly used in the aviation and aerospace industries, but is important in any industry where quality and safety are a concern.
+The term “FOD” is mainly used in the aviation and aerospace industries but is important in any industry where quality and safety are a concern.
 For example, FOD is a serious matter in manufacturing environments, where quality assurance mandates that everything is in its proper place and staff are kept safe.

-Depending on the context, the acronym FOD has two different meanings; it either indicates Foreign Object Debris, or, as a result of the presence of this debris, Foreign Object Damage.
-Consequences of an FOD incident can include:
+Depending on the context, the acronym FOD has two different meanings; it either indicates Foreign Object Debris or, as a result of the presence of this debris, Foreign Object Damage.

 - Damage to airplanes, equipment, and devices